 Lake Julian Park, 37 Lake Julian Rd., Arden

-Bask in gorgeous views and enjoy amenities like sand volleyball courts, horseshoe pits, a disc golf course, and walking trails.
-Plus, there’s great fishing here.
+Take in gorgeous views and enjoy amenities like sand volleyball courts, horseshoe pits, a disc golf course, and walking trails.
+Plus, the lake is stocked with bass, catfish, bream, and crappie for fishing.

 Silver-Line River Park, 1050 Riverside Dr., Woodfin